ahirjaydeep/TicTacToe/README.md

 # Tic Tac Toe (Android)

-A simple two-player Tic Tac Toe Android app developed in Java.
-This project demonstrates activity lifecycle management, UI design using XML, and game logic implementation.
+This is my first Android project — a simple two-player **Tic Tac Toe** game built using Java and XML in Android Studio.
+The main goal of this project was to learn Android Studio setup, layouts, activity structure, and basic Java logic.

 ## Features

-- Two-player mode
+- Two-player gameplay
-- Custom layout design
+- Simple and clean UI
-- Game reset and win detection
+- Win detection and reset option
-- Clean and minimal UI
+- Built with Java and XML
+- Fully offline (no permissions required)

 ## Tech Stack

-- Android Studio
-- Java
+- **Language:** Java
-- XML (UI)
+- **UI Design:** XML
+- **IDE:** Android Studio
-- Gradle
+- **Build Tool:** Gradle

 ## How to Run

-1. Clone this repository
+1. Clone or download this repository
 2. Open it in Android Studio
-3. Sync Gradle and click **Run**
+3. Let Gradle sync automatically
+4. Run the app on an emulator or physical device

 ## Author

 Jaydeep Ahir
 [LinkedIn](https://www.linkedin.com/in/jaydeep-ahir-811743209/)